service-atlas/backend/README.md

 Services can have a `Depend_ON` relationship that may have a version as part of the relationship Services `Released` a `Release`
 Services `OWNS` a `Debt`

+Services also include a `tier` property to indicate operational criticality, validated to be an integer from 1 (most critical) to 4 (least critical).
+If not set, it defaults to Tier 3 (Supporting) behavior.

 Releases will always have a date; releases without a date are assigned `now()` as the date.
 Releases may have an associated url, a version, or both, but require at least the url or a version to be present.